PG: Psycho Goreman: Plot

 Siblings Mimi and Luke discover a strange, glowing gem while digging in their garden.
 That night, an alien monster emerges from the hole.
 The monster enters an old shoe factory and brutally kills a group of thieves hiding out there.
-The next day, Mimi and Luke follow a trail to the shoe factory and discover the monster.
-The monster identifies himself as "Arch-Duke of Nightmares", a deadly alien warrior imprisoned on earth after attempting to destroy the galaxy in a rampage.
+The next day, Mimi and Luke follow a trail to the shoe factory and discover the monster, who identifies himself as "Arch-Duke of Nightmares", a deadly alien warrior imprisoned on earth after attempting to destroy the galaxy in a rampage.
 Before he can kill them, he realises Mimi has the gem, which allows her to command him.
 Mimi dubs the alien "Psycho Goreman" (or "PG" for short) and begins commanding PG around despite Luke's concerns.
 A group of aliens called the "Planetary Alliance" discover PG has escaped imprisonment, and send the warrior Pandora to Earth in the form of a human woman to kill him.

 PG tells the children he was a slave to the Templars, Pandora's religious order on his home planet Gigax until he discovered the gem which bonded with him, giving immense power.
 He assembled an army called "The Paladins Obsidian" and battled the Templars, and began a rampage across the galaxy until the Planetary Alliance defeated him and imprisoned him on Earth.
 When the children leave, PG broadcasts a call for help to the Paladins Obsidian.
 Mimi and Luke's parents Susan and Greg see PG and Mimi introduces him to them, showing how she can control him.
-Mimi forces PG to accompany the family on activities and become a reluctant friend to the family.
+Mimi forces PG to accompany the family on activities, and he becomes a reluctant friend to the family.

 While out with PG, the group is approached by two police officers who attack PG.
 PG mutates one of them into a deformed slave while the other officer escapes.
 Pandora arrives at the police station and interrogates the officer that escaped PG for information.
 In the woods, the Paladins Obsidian arrive in front of the group.
-PG orders them to kill Mimi and Luke only for the Paladins to reveal they are now allied with the Templars.
-PG is injured by them when Mimi keeps him from fighting back until he apologises, but kills them easily when he is released.
+PG orders them to kill Mimi and Luke, only for the Paladins to reveal they are now allied with the Templars.
+PG is injured by them when Mimi keeps him from fighting back until he apologises, but he kills them after being released.
 He then collapses from his injuries.